hhellwig/my-startup/README.md

 - Don't get frustrated!
 Sometimes it's just an easy fix!
 Comment out a line and test to see if it changes anything
 - If it's not working, try wrapping it in another div ;)
 - Class and Id's can be really important for distinguishing items!
 Use them and use names that make sense!

+###### Mad Match JS -
+- If you can think to do it, it has probably already been done.
+If you can find code that does what you want and you understand how to implement it, then don't be afraid to add it and make it your own.
+Don't struggle to solve a problem that already has a solution.
+- Don't go too fast.
+If you type quickly you are liable to make mistakes like typos that are hard to find.
+Better to go slow and make sure you have it right the first time than to search you code for a single missed letter.
+(Also make sure that the IDE doesn't autocorrect to something you didn't mean)
+- Spread out your work
+- Break a problem down to smaller tasks
+- Don't forget the () after functions, unless you are passing it as a parameter
+- Functions must be called somehow---button press, window.onload, etc.